mdmtk/docs/edge/source/guide/csp/powerkey.md

 Description:

->This parm allows you to select whether the device user will be allowed to access the option in the System Settings Menu that can be used to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.
+>This parm allows you to select whether the device user will be allowed to use the option in the System Settings Menu to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.

 <div class="parm-table">
  <table>